Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2019-07-13-DFT_electric_field.md

 ![]({{site.baseurl}}/assets/img/post_img/2019-07-13-img1.svg)
 {: .center}

+Notice the slope of the local potential in the vacuum region equals to the field strength `EFIELD`.
+Here I excluded the exchange part and only included the Hartree part of the local potential.

 The dipole moment induced by the potential shift can be seen from the differential charge calculated by: